Daryl Elliott Green Book as a speaker/entertainer for your next event

 Key Points for Daryl Elliott Green

-- Daryl Elliott Green was TWICE SHOT in the line of duty and underwent more than a dozen facial reconstructive surgeries and suffered severe depression and chronic PTSD.
+- TWICE SHOT in the line of duty, Daryl Elliott Green underwent more than a dozen facial reconstructive surgeries over 7 years, while battling severe depression and chronic PTSD.

-- He was awarded Queensland Police Service’s Valour Award, their highest accolade for bravery, in 2001.
+- He was awarded the Queensland Police Service’s Valour Award – their highest accolade for bravery – in 2001.

-- Featured in the Australian Story episode May Day, in 2002.
+- Daryl featured in Australian Story documentary, episode title May Day in 2002.

-- Won the Professional Speakers Australia scholarship in 2015 for best emerging talent, and their Breakthrough Speaker of the Year award in 2019.
+- He won the Professional Speakers Australia scholarship for best emerging talent in 2015, and their Breakthrough Speaker of the Year award in 2019.

-- Received a Group Bravery Citation from Governor-General, Sir Peter Cosgrove in 2016.
+- Daryl received a Group Bravery Citation from Australia’s Governor-General, Sir Peter Cosgrove in 2015.

-- Was named a Lifeline Ambassador in 2018.
+- Daryl was honoured as a Lifeline Ambassador in 2018.

 Topics for Daryl Elliott Green